running or walking

 Running can be tough on your body, especially on your connective tissues.
 While it’s a myth that running inevitably damages your knees, runners do face a higher risk of short-term injuries compared to walkers.
 Starting with walking gives your body time to adjust, lowering the risk of injury.

 Even seasoned runners returning from a break should ease back into their routine.
-It’s always wise to start any new exercise slowly and gently.
+It’s always wise to start any new form of exercise slowly and gently.

 If you’re new to running or getting back into it, follow these steps —